kk1694/old_blog/about.md

 Last year I decided to take some time off work.
 I travelled to Asia, trained in a kung fu school, meditated in a Thai monastery, and fell in love.

 Then I determined to expand my knowledge on machine learning - deep learning in particular.
 Hence this site - I will post on my progress and my notes.
-If nobody is interested, it'll still be a useful resource for my future selves.